What is the Pre-Engineering Program (PREP)?

 Do I have access to Engineering courses?

-Yes, PREP students will have access to introductory classes such as:
+Yes, PREP students will have access to introductory classes during their first year such as:

 - Engineering at Illinois – ENG 101